johntrigg/obsidian-notes/Atomic-Notes/4000-TOOLS/4300-INFRASTRUCTURE/4310-DOCKER/4313-MAKING-VULNERABLE-DOCKER.md

 	-
 - -Rules
 	- Nothing destructive
-	- Do not try to make it to root user, goal is to make it to admin user who can w
+	- Do not try to make it to root user, goal is to make it to admin user who can write a bash script that controls king.txt